project-illium/illium-documentation/docs/node/cli.md

-  setminfeeperkilobyte        Sets the node's fee policy setminstake                 Sets the node's minimum stake policy setwalletpassphrase         Encrypts the wallet for the first time spend                       Sends coins from the wallet stake                       Stakes the selected wallet UTXOs and turns the node into a validator submittransaction           Validates a transaction and submits it to the network unblockpeer                 Removes a peer from the block list updatetreasurywhitelist     Adds or removes a transaction from the treasury whitelist walletlock                  Encrypts the wallet's private keys walletunlock                Decrypts the wallet seed and holds it in memory for the specified period of time
+  setminfeeperkilobyte        Sets the node's fee policy setminstake                 Sets the node's minimum stake policy setwalletpassphrase         Encrypts the wallet for the first time signmessage                 Sign a message with the network key spend                       Sends coins from the wallet stake                       Stakes the selected wallet UTXOs and turns the node into a validator submittransaction           Validates a transaction and submits it to the network unblockpeer                 Removes a peer from the block list updatetreasurywhitelist     Adds or removes a transaction from the treasury whitelist verifymessage               Verify a signed message walletlock                  Encrypts the wallet's private keys walletunlock                Decrypts the wallet seed and holds it in memory for the specified period of time
 ```